 9. When you have finished measuring, click Next.
 The software will generate the 2nd Test Chart.

 10. When you reach the Print 2nd Test Chart screen, repeat the steps above to complete the profile.

 As mentioned above, the following video will take you through the step-by-step process in creating a custom media type using Canon’s Media Configuration Tool.
 Lyve Canvas is used as the example in this video:

 Using this quick workaround will allow you to profile each media using the Print Plug-In and will give you consistent, accurate color.
-If you have any questions or additional tips to add, I’d love to hear them!
+If you have any questions or additional tips to add, we’d love to hear them!